Carreau/phd-dissertation/parts/cells.rst

-Cell are the basic building block of life, all living are composed of cell(so) from unicellular organism to multicellular organism like us.
-When in unicellular organism the unique cell that compose it must accomplish all the organism functions, an multicellular organism cell differentiate in order to accomplish specialised task  often regrouped into organs, and each of these different task require different properties from the cells.
+Cell are the basic building block of life, all living are composed of cells, from unicellular organism to multicellular organism like us.
+When in unicellular organism the unique cell must accomplish all the organism functions.
+In a multicellular organism cell are able to differentiate in order to accomplish specialised task  often regrouped into organs, and each of these different task require different properties from the cells.

 .. todo::